Skip to main content

 This is a summary offence and will be dealt with in the Magistrates Court of South Australia.
 A trial by jury is not possible unless it is joined with a major indictable offence.

-Come and see the professional team at Caldicott Lawyers for assistance in your driving whilst unlicensed matter.
+Come and see our professional criminal lawyers at Caldicott + Isaacs Lawyers for assistance in your driving whilst unlicensed matter.

 Case Studies For Similar Offences